How the streetwear brand Chinatown Market is keeping hypebeasts cool during the quarantine

-Brands responding to Covid-19 with emails to consumers about how they’re responding to the pandemic has become a thing of cliché.
+Brands responding to COVID-19 with emails to consumers about how they’re responding to the pandemic has become a thing of cliché.

 But in the streetwear game, cliché is boring.